yesimon/datagoo/docs/ac_math.rst

 Thats it, thats the core of single phase AC power measurment calculation.

-This page is based on Atmel's AVR465 appnote page 12-15 which can be found `here <http://www.atmel.com/dyn/resources/prod_documents/doc2566.pdf>`_.
+This page is based on Atmel's AVR465 Application Note pp. 12-15 which can be found `here <http://www.atmel.com/dyn/resources/prod_documents/doc2566.pdf>`_.

+Page referenced from `OpenEnergyMonitor <http://openenergymonitor.org/emon/buildingblocks/ac-power-the-maths>`_.